DiffusionMapsAcademics/pyDiffMap/docs/index.rst

 Welcome to pydiffmap
 ====================

-This is the home of the documentation for the python diffusion map project pyDiffMap.
+This is the home of the documentation for pyDiffMap, an open-source project to develop a robust and accessible diffusion map code for public use.
 Code can be found on our `github page`__.
+Our documentation is currently under construction, please bear with us.

 .. _github: https://github.com/DiffusionMapsAcademics/pyDiffMap/